The Top 100 Foods High In Polyphenols

 25. Green Olives (346 mg per 100g)

-In the same fashion as black olives, the standout here is oleuropein, which has a range of benefits.
+In the same fashion as black olives, the standout here is oleuropein, which has a range of potential benefits.

 However, oleuropein is far from the only healthful compound in green olives, and they are full of flavonoids, phenolic acids and tyrosols (32).